evhub/conditioning-predictive-models/posts.md

      Some ways in which situational awareness could improve performance on next token prediction include: modeling the data curation process, helping predict other AIs via the model introspecting on its own structure, the same thing for ML papers, predicting the actions of AI labs by understanding how their AIs work, the model predicting its own output if any such output shows up in training (e.g. via RLHF), etc.

-_This is the fifth of seven posts in the Conditioning Predictive Models Sequence based on the forthcoming paper “Conditioning Predictive Models” by Evan Hubinger, Adam Jermyn, Johannes Treutlein, Jeremy Rubinoff, and Kate Woolverton.
+_This is the fifth of seven posts in the Conditioning Predictive Models Sequence based on the forthcoming paper “Conditioning Predictive Models: Risks and Strategies” by Evan Hubinger, Adam Jermyn, Johannes Treutlein, Jeremy Rubinoff, and Kate Woolverton.
 Each post in the sequence corresponds to a different section of the paper.
 We will be releasing posts gradually over the course of the next week or so to give people time to read and digest them as they come out._

 # 5. Interactions with other approaches